 What kind of home do you want and what kind do you need?
 (Usually, two very different things.)

 It pays for newly divorced individuals who are unclear about their financial situation to get professional advice from a Mortgage Professional and a Realtor to help spell things out clearly so you can make an educated and wise decision about your next major investment in life – purchasing your home.
-We are available for a FREE consultation and Market Analysis on your current home AND/OR purchasing your next one.
+We are available for an initial consultation and Market Analysis on your current home AND/OR purchasing your next one.
 Please feel free to contact us anytime.

 Catherine O’Sullivan – Patrick Lopez & Associates – Keller Williams VIP Properties